braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 Since mParticle does not directly maintain segments in Braze, it will not delete segments when the corresponding mParticle audience connection is deleted or deactivated.
 When this happens, mParticle will not update the audience user attributes in Braze to remove the audience from each user.

 To remove the audience from a Braze user prior to deletion, adjust the audience filters to force the audience size to 0 before deleting an audience.
 After the audience calculation has completed and returns 0 users, delete the audience.
-This ensures the audience membership updates in Braze to `false` for the single attribute option, or removes the audience id from the array format.
+This ensures the audience membership updates in Braze to `false` for the single attribute option or removes the audience ID from the array format.

 ### Data mapping

 Data can be mapped to Braze by using the [embedded kit integration](#embedded-kit-integration) if you want to connect your mobile and web apps to Braze through mParticle.
 You can also use the [server-to-server API integration](#server-api-integration) to forward server-side data to Braze.

-Regardless of which approach you choose, you must setup Braze as an output:
+Regardless of which approach you choose, you must set up Braze as an output:

 #### Configure your Braze output settings